 Rose & Crown — Front Patio Table

-is a fan favorite for lots of good reasons, including great eats and stellar drinks (not to mention Carl, in the Pub, who’s a Disney institution!).
+Rose & Crown Dining Room is a fan favorite for lots of good reasons, including great eats and stellar drinks (not to mention Carl, in the Pub, who’s a Disney institution!).
 But one of the perhaps lesser-known reasons to love Rose & Crown is the front patio (not to be confused with the side patio — which is a whole other thing).
-That’s because the front patio has a terrific view of World Showcase Lagoon and IllumiNations (and its 2019 replacement)!
+That’s because the front patio has a terrific view of World Showcase Lagoon, which means a great view of Harmonious when it premiers!

 You can have your Sticky Toffee Pudding and eat it, too!
 Seriously, there’s not much better than this view with this food in this park.